eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 - **`stateless-validator`**: Runs Ethereum stateless block validation logic.
 Requires input fixture files containing `BlockAndWitness` data.
 - **`empty-program`**: Runs minimal programs to measure zkVM overhead without the computational complexity of Ethereum validation.
-- **`rlp-encoding-length`**: Measures the performance of calculating RLP encoded length of Ethereum blocks.
-Requires input fixture files containing `BlockAndWitness` data and accepts a `--loop-count` parameter to control the number of iterations.
+- **`block-encoding-length`**: Measures the performance of calculating encoded length of Ethereum blocks.
+Supports both RLP and SSZ encoding formats.
+Requires input fixture files containing `BlockAndWitness` data and accepts a `--loop-count` parameter to control the number of iterations and a `--format` parameter to specify the encoding format (`rlp` or `ssz`).

 ## Prerequisites

 Before running benchmarks:

-1. **For `stateless-validator` and `rlp-encoding-length` benchmarks:** You must first generate fixture files using the `witness-generator-cli` binary:
+1. **For `stateless-validator` and `block-encoding-length` benchmarks:** You must first generate fixture files using the `witness-generator-cli` binary:

    ```bash
    cd ../witness-generator-cli